ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 ## Deploying this in production

-For serving the model, we created an internal api based on flask.
+For serving the model, we created an internal API based on flask.
 We added authentication layers on top of it and exposed it to our internal vpc network.
-Today you'd used something like onnx or tensorflow serving.
+Today one would use something like onnx and tensorflow serving for model inference.
-Back in 2016, there wasn't much work done on the inference of ML models, so we went ahead with this internal flask API.
+Back in 2016, there wasn't much work done on the inference of ML models, so we went ahead with an internal flask API.
-We dockerized this API in a docker container based on miniconda3.
+We dockerized our API using a docker container based on miniconda3.
 After every code merge, jenkins would run the unit tests and create the final docker image.
 The docker image will contain both the code and the latest model.
 Then we'd run automated tests on this image to check if it is doing good inference on a set of images.
-Once this test is passed, we deploy this image on AWS elastic beanstalk, where this API is auto scaled based on the input load.
+Once this test is passed, we deploy this image on AWS elastic beanstalk, where this API is auto scaled based on the input request load.

-Once this api is up, from our web side whenever a image is uploaded on Zomato, we push it in a queue.
+Once this API is up, from our web app whenever an image is uploaded on Zomato, we push it in a queue.
-There are multiple workers running that pick the image from the queue, ask this api for inference scores and save these scores in our database.
+There are multiple workers running that pick the image from the queue, ask the API for inference scores and save these scores in our database.

 We started using this in the backend for moderation and several other internal usecases.
 On the product side, we made this [live][project-deep-announcement] for Food Ambiance classification.